bartdangus/Bloccit/README.md

 * Deployment instructions

-* ## Bloccit: a Reddit clone to teach the fundamentals of web development and Rails 4.
+* ## Dangus-Bloccit: a Reddit clone to teach the fundamentals of web development and Rails 4.

 Made with my mentor at [Bloc](https://www.bloc.io/mentors/michael-pell)